-The formulation of the Constitution and the Bill of Rights preceded the rise of professional police forces in England and the United States by about half a century.
+and the United States by about half a century.
 The constables who made arrests in that period were not authorized to question the suspects they took into custody.
 Rather, that function was carried out in the preliminary examination of the accused, which was normally conducted by justices of the peace or other judicial officers.

 The legal basis for such examinations was initially provided by statutes enacted in 1554 and 1555 which directed that persons accused of felonies be brought before justices of the peace for questioning.
-The use of such examinations became the universal practice in both England and the American colonies, and confessions and other statements obtained from defendants in the course of these examinations were important sources of evidence.8
+The use of such examinations became the universal practice in both England and the American colonies, and confessions and other statements obtained from defendants in the course of these examinations were important sources of evidence.
+7/

 The applicability of the right signified by the maxim nemo tenetur prodere seipsum at the preliminary examination was clearly recognized.
-A magistrate was forbidden to question a suspect under oath at his examination, and early strictures also appeared against inducing a suspect to talk by such means as torture or imprisonment.9
+A magistrate was forbidden to question a suspect under oath at his examination, and early strictures also appeared against inducing a suspect to talk by such means as torture or imprisonment.
+8/

 As a later historical development, a rule or practice emerged in eighteenth century English decisions limiting the admissibility of pre-trial confessions obtained by threats or promises ("involuntary" confessions).
 This was understood specifically to render inadmissible confessions obtained by threats of punishment or false promises of immunity.
-10 Like
+9/ Like the

-8 See Morgan, supra note 6, at 14, 19; G. Williams, supra note 2, at 44; J. Goebel & T. Naughton, Law Enforcement in Colonial New York 134, 339-41, 565, 633-36, 653-56 (1944); A. Scott, Criminal Law in Colonial Virginia 48-49, 55-56, 59-60 (1930); L. Mayers, supra note 2, at 16, 175-76, 179-80; L. Levy, supra note 2, at 29-30, 35, 325; Kauper, Judicial Examination of the Accused -- A Remedy for the Third Degree, 30 Mich.
+7/ See Morgan, supra note 5, at 14, 19; G. Williams, supra note 1, at 44; J. Goebel & T. Naughton, Law Enforcement in Colonial New York 134, 339-41, 565, 633-36, 653-56 (1944);

+A. Scott, Criminal Law in Colonial Virginia 48-49, 55-56, 59-60 (1930); L. Mayers, supra note 1, at 16, 175-76, 179-80; L. Levy, supra note 1, at 29-30, 35, 325; Kauper, Judicial Examination of the Accused -- A Remedy for the Third Degree, 30 Mich.
 L. Rev. 1224, 1231-33, 1235-36 (1932).

-9 See J. Goebel & T. Naughton, supra note 8, at 339-40, 653; A. Scott, supra note 8, at 55-56 & n.
-29; L. Levy, supra note 2, at 33-36, 107, 325-28, 341-42, 345-48, 354-56.
+8/ See J. Goebel & T. Naughton, supra note 7, at 339-40, 653; A. Scott, supra note 7, at 55-56 & n.29; L. Levy, supra note 1, at 33-36, 107, 325-28, 341-42, 345-48, 354-56.

-10 See Morgan, supra note 6, at 15-18; L. Levy, supra note 2, at 325-29.
-Defendants were granted immunity in the eighteenth century for the same reason as today -- to induce the prohibition of compelling a person to answer potentially incriminating questions (the nemo tenetur right, in its later signification), this evidentiary rule served as an inhibition on coercive interrogations.
+9/ See Morgan, supra note 5, at 15-18; L. Levy, supra note 1, at 325-29.

+Defendants were granted immunity in the eighteenth century for the same reason as today -- to induce them to confess and give evidence against suspected accomplices.
+See J. Goebel & T. Naughton, supra note 7, at 639-41; L. Levy, (Footnote Continued)

+prohibition of compelling a person to answer potentially incriminating questions (the nemo tenetur right, in its later signification), this evidentiary rule served as an inhibition on coercive interrogations.
 It was, however, predicated on the distinct rationale that the unreliability of coerced confessions as evidence of guilt barred their use at trial.
-11

-In all of these rules, the occurrence of actual compulsion or coercion was an essential requirement.
-12 The questioning of suspects at the preliminary examination could have an aggressive character, and a defendant's statements were not rendered inadmissible by the magistrate's failure to observe an elaborate set of prophylactic rules or by the presence of other psychological pressures or incentives that might induce a suspect to talk.
-There was no right on the part of the suspect to refuse to be questioned, no right to counsel, no requirement that the suspect be advised that he was not required to answer questions, and no insulation of the suspect who had refused to answer questions at the preliminary them to confess and give evidence against suspected accomplices.
-See J. Goebel & T. Naughton, supra note 8, at 639-41; L. Levy, supra note 2, at 384-85, 388-89; see also id. at 399-400, 402-04.
+10/ supra note 1, at 384-85, 388-89; see also id. at 399-400, 402-04.
 As the sources cited at the start of this note indicate, English courts became willing in the course of the eighteenth century to entertain challenges to the admissibility of a confession on the ground that it had been obtained in return for a promise of relief from the risk of punishment which had not been kept.